Jupiter wants to put grocery delivery on autopilot – TechCrunch

 All of these differentiations add up to a “luxury” Instacart, but Jupiter’s long-term ambitions are organized around optimizing grocery delivery to get rid of the ordering process altogether.
 The startup’s autopilot initiative gives user’s a grocery cart worth of goods based on past preferences and recommendations from the startup.
 Users can make changes before their orders are fulfilled, but the goal for Jupiter is to hone the system over time so that they don’t have to.

 For a company that operates their own inventory, there’s obviously huge upside for this.
 Jupiter can adjust these automatic recommendations based on what they have in stock or what sort of deals they’ve worked out with suppliers.
-Munroe also points out that fully automating their customers preferences would put them on the road to zero food waste, an environmental goal as well as an economic one.
+Munroe also points out that fully automating their customers’ preferences would put them on the road to zero food waste, an environmental goal as well as an economic one.
 Jupiter isn’t just sending users milk, eggs and bread, the startup is also helping automate the creation of meal plans for users, determining what’s on the menu for dinner each night they’re dining in.
 Going forward, the startup is piloting some experiences where they partner directly with restaurants and local businesses to sell prepared meals and baked goods that are ordered and delivered through Jupiter’s systems.